eclipse-hono/hono/site/content/component/http-adapter.md

 {{% note %}}
 In the example above the *--hono.messaging.host=hono-service-messaging.hono* command line option indicates that the Hono Messaging component is running on a host with name *hono-service-messaging.hono*.
-However, if the Hono Messaging component has been started as a Docker container then the *hono-service-messaging.hono* host name will most likely only be resolvable on the network that Docker has created for running the container on, i.e. when you run the REST adapter from the Spring Boot application and want it to connect to a Hono Messaging instance run as a Docker container then you need to set the value of the *--hono.messaging.host* option to the IP address (or name) of the Docker host running the Hono Messaging container.
+However, if the Hono Messaging component has been started as a Docker container then the *hono-service-messaging.hono* host name will most likely only be resolvable on the network that Docker has created for running the container on, i.e. when you run the HTTP adapter from the Spring Boot application and want it to connect to a Hono Messaging instance run as a Docker container then you need to set the value of the *--hono.messaging.host* option to the IP address (or name) of the Docker host running the Hono Messaging container.
 The same holds true analogously for the *hono-service-device-registry.hono* address.